zhaojunlucky/java-learn/docs/basic/6-exception-vs-error.md

 * Both of them inherits from the `Throwable`.
 In Java, only `Throwable` can be thrown and caught, it is the basic mechanism in Java exception handling.
 * The exception is expected during the application runtime, and it can and should be caught for processing.
 This is a possible code execution route.
   * An Exception can be a checked exception or an unchecked exception.
-The checked exception must be explicitly caught, throws in the application code, it is a compile-time check.
-The unchecked exception is a kind of `RuntimeException` , such as `NullpointerException` and `ArrayIndexOutOfBoundsException`.
+  	* The checked exception must be explicitly caught, throws in the application code, it is a compile-time check Checked exception is designed to recover from the exception.
+As a exception designer, we usually have enough information to classify the exception.
+    * The unchecked exception is a kind of `RuntimeException` , such as `NullpointerException` and `ArrayIndexOutOfBoundsException`
       They usually are a logic error that can be avoided, and they can be caught on demand and are not enforced at the runtime.
 * However, Error is a kind of abnormal state that should not happen, once it happened, it will cause the application in an abnormal or unrecoverable state.
 It should not be caught by the application code, such as `OutOfMemoryError` or `ClassNotFoundError`.

 # How to Catch the Exception